mtth/kit/README.rst

 Flasker
 =======

-A configurable and lightweight framework that integrates Flask_, SQLAlchemy_ and Celery_.
+A configurable, lightweight framework that integrates Flask_, SQLAlchemy_ and Celery_.

 - What Flasker is!